Enterprise

 Measure resolution velocity: Track how quickly each team resolves bugs — not to create competition, but to identify teams that may need support, tooling improvements, or process adjustments.

 Scaling bug tracking is fundamentally about maintaining visibility without sacrificing team autonomy.
-By providing team-specific workflows under a unified platform, establishing shared standards for cross-team reporting, and integrating with existing tools, engineering leaders can keep their finger on the pulse of quality — even as the organization grows.
-The goal isn't to control every team's process, but to ensure that no bug, no bottleneck, and no quality trend goes unnoticed.
+By choosing a bug tracker built for defects (not just a generic issue tracker), establishing shared standards for cross-team reporting, integrating with existing tools, and surfacing the right metrics to engineering leaders, you keep your finger on the pulse of quality — even as the organization grows past the point where any one person can hold it all in their head.
+The goal isn't to control every team's process, but to ensure that no bug, no bottleneck, and no quality trend goes unnoticed across the release lifecycle.

 اطلبوا العلم من المهد إلى اللحد